Special Needs Resourcing Supports

 -

-Short-term specialized support funding
+Short-term support funding

 All Canada-Wide Early Learning and Child Care enrolled licensed child care agencies with program sites in Niagara can access and receive special needs resource services funded by Niagara Region.